Do you need a delayed start date or would like to apply outside the application cycle? Reach out to

 Candidates being considered for the fellowship will be invited for an interview.
 For applicants residing outside of Cleveland, the interview may be arranged via video conference.
 Applicants not invited to interview should understand that the application process is extremely competitive, and we encourage you to reapply for the program next year.

-Applicants will be notified if they are or not accepted to the fellowship by late June.
-Accepted fellows will need to be on site for in-clinic training on July 1.
+Applicants will be notified if they are or not accepted to the fellowship in the Spring.
+Accepted fellows will need to be on site for in-clinic training on June 1.

 Cleveland Clinic does not discriminate in admission, employment, or administration of its programs or activities, on the basis of age, gender, race, national origin, religion, creed, color, marital status, physical or mental disability, pregnancy, sexual orientation, gender identity or expression, genetic information, ethnicity, ancestry, veteran status, or any other characteristic protected by federal, state or local law.
 In addition, Cleveland Clinic administers all programs and services without regard to disability, and provides reasonable accommodations for otherwise qualified disabled individuals.